 Now, Spin can mean many things; I believe it is the short version of another nickname, Web-Spinner.
 Or, Miles earned that name because he is really acrobatic in the show.
 This nickname has been part of Spider-Man lore for decades, and Spin seems to return to the mainstream media.
 Nevertheless, the nickname itself isn’t anything significant, but it might be for Miles Morales.

 Peter Parker has been THE Spider-Man since 1962, and when Miles came in 2011, no one expected that the fans and critics would embrace the new version of Spider-Man.
-But Miles Morales’ character exceeded expectations and eventually deserved to carry the mantle of Spider-Man.
+But Miles Morales’ character exceeded expectations and eventually deserved to carry the mantle of the Web-Slinger.

 So, why did Disney change the name of the superhero to Spin?
 Let’s find out.